Lettings policy

 2.5.3 The council will contact the customer using their last known contact details to inform them their application has been cancelled.
 In the event of a customer’s death, the council will contact the customer’s executor or personal representative to confirm that the customer has been removed from the housing register.

-2.5.4 When a customer with a cancelled application reapplies for housing, the council will reassess the application (including any priority award) in light of the customer’s current circumstances.
+2.5.4 When a customer with a cancelled application reapplies for housing, the council will reassess the application (including whether they still qualify to join the housing register and any priority award) in light of the customer’s current circumstances.

-2.5.5 If a customer’s housing application was cancelled in the last three calendar months, the date on their new application will be backdated to that of the original application.
-Where the housing application was cancelled over three months ago, the date of registration will not be backdated unless there are exceptional circumstances.
+2.5.5 If a customer’s housing application was cancelled in the last three calendar months and where the customer still qualifies to go on the housing register, the date of their new application will be backdated to that of the original application.
+Where the housing application was cancelled over 3 months ago, the date of registration will not be backdated unless there are exceptional circumstances.

 2.6 False statements and withholding information